-So, what happens after stopping the pill?
-Your menstrual period may start sometime within the next few weeks or even within the next couple of months, and you might ovulate about two weeks before your period, though your cycle may be irregular for a while.
-Hence, you can start trying to conceive as soon as you stop taking the pill, although it could take one to six months for you to get pregnant.
-Read on for more information on getting pregnant after stopping the pill.
+If you’re planning to conceive soon and have stopped taking the pills, your menstrual period will start sometime within the next few weeks or even within the next couple of months, and you might ovulate about two weeks before your period, though your cycle may be irregular for a while.
+If you want to get pregnant soon, you should start trying to conceive as soon as you stop taking the pill, although it could take one to six months for you to get pregnant.

 How Does a Contraceptive Pill Work?